 Angioplasty is treatment designed to open blocked or narrowed arteries.
 An angioplasty can be used to treat problems in many areas of the body.
 An angioplasty is called a PTCA when used to treat a coronary artery obstruction and a PTA when treating other arteries.
 The "P" stands for the work percutaneous which means through the skin.
 The "T" is trans-luminal which means inside the middle of the artery.
 The "C" in PTCA identifies the treated artery as coronary.
 The "A" is for angioplasty.
 It is called the balloon procedure because of the very tiny balloon that is on the end of a catheter (tube) that has been carefully guided to the narrowed or blocked area.
 The balloon stretches the artery and flattens the fatty deposits that cause narrowing.
 The inflating of the balloon can open a nearly closed artery and reestablish blood flow.

-John Muir Health provides full service care for individuals with cardiac and vascular disease.
-State-of-the-art Cardiac Catheterization and Angiography Suites are available at both John Muir Medical Center-Walnut Creek and John Muir Medical Center-Concord.
-Expert interventional cardiologist, interventional radiologists, and vascular surgeons are on staff at John Muir Health.
+We provide full service care for individuals with cardiac and vascular disease.
+State-of-the-art cardiac catheterization and angiography suites are available at both the Walnut Creek Medical Center and Concord Medical Center.
+Expert interventional cardiologist, interventional radiologists, and vascular surgeons are also on staff.